Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 RAHADIN

-Strahd makes a surprise appearance.

-A crack of thunder shakes the castle, stirring the dust and cobwebs.
-You hear a voice: "Good evening."

-tiny black wings.
-Suddenly, a dark cloud of bats descends Iter, this encounter doesn't occur.
-Otherwise, Strahd's I upon you!

 If Rahadin was killed or captured in a previous encoun­

 mysterious chamberlain approaches quietly.
 A character whose passive Wisdom (Perception) score meets or ex­ ceeds Rahadin's Dexterity (Stealth) check hear him.

 "The master wishes to see you," intones a grim voice in the darkness.

-I You kick something-a trinket buried in the dust.
-I ITo determine what the character finds, roll on the Trin­ I

 Rahadin directs the characters to a random location in the castle, determined by rolling a d6: